-A licence is a contract that specifies all the rules and clauses governing the use of a particular application.
-They stipulate the scope of use, the installation and the copying, modifying and reproduction of the product.
+A licence is a contract that specifies all the rules and clauses governing the use of a particular piece of software.
+They stipulate the scope of use, the installation and the copying, modifying and reproduction of the software.
 Below, we have listed some of the licences you may come across.